sakrut/ESPHome-OpenTherm-Gateway/Readme.md

 - Make sure the pin numbers are right, check the file opentherm_component.h in the esphome-opentherm folder.
 - Edit the opentherm.yaml file:
     - Make sure the board and device settings are correct for your device
-    - Set the sensor entity_id with the external temperature sensor's name from Home Assistant.
-(The ESPHome sensor name is temperature_sensor).
+    - Set dallas address
 - Flash the ESP and configure in Home Assistant.
 It should be auto-discovered by the ESPHome Integration.

 ## Additional info
-In this example, the Controller still controls the boiler, but we can read data from the boiler.
+In this example, the Master Controller still controls the boiler, You can setup target temperature for heating water and hot water, but in case of heating water if your boiler have turn on heating curve then you can't setup target it is managed only by boiler.
-We're working on accurately reading data about the set point for hot water and allowing the injection of set points.